 When and where will the event take place?

-- The first session of the Civic Assembly will take place in Culver City (location to be shared with selected participants) on the following dates between 9:00-4:30 each day:
+- The second session of the Civic Assembly will take place in Culver City (location to be shared with selected participants) on the following dates between 9:00-4:30 each day:

-Do participants have to participate in all three days of session 1 (May 14-16)?
+Do participants have to participate in all three days (July 16 – July 18, 2026) of the Assembly event?

-- Yes, selected participants must participate all three days of session 1 of the Assembly event.
+- Yes, selected participants must participate in all three days of the Assembly event.

 Who is eligible to participate in this project?